 Ease of Use

 A good centrifugal juicer should be easy to use.
-A juicer should be user friendly, simple to assemble and disassemble, and easy to clean and maintain.
+A juicer should be user-friendly, simple to assemble and disassemble, and easy to clean and maintain.

 Simple operation means you can juice fruits and veggies without having to read complex user manuals.
 Controls should be intuitive, straightforward, and conveniently positioned.

-A simple assembly is one where all the moving parts, including the containers and pitcher, can be attached and removed within seconds.
+A simple assembly is where all the moving parts, including the containers and pitcher, can be attached and removed within seconds.

 When considering the power of the motor, there are a couple of things to keep in mind.
 More powerful models tend to make more noise, especially on cheaper juicers.
-A powerful and silent juicer are usually more expensive.
+A powerful and silent juicer is usually more expensive.